View all newsletters

 The Peninsula London

 In a city of history-filled hotels, The Peninsula stands out.
-Opened in September 2023, the brand’s first UK outpost is, by all accounts, brand new: Golden-age Hollywood movie stars have never stayed here; historical British politicians have never conspired here and, so far, no Royals have partied here (we think).
-But, as we found when we visited last year, that’s all part of the appeal – The Peninsula London offers something different.
+Opened in September 2023, the brand’s first UK outpost is, by all accounts, brand new: Golden-age Hollywood movie stars have never stayed here (although plenty of modern-day celebs have already checked in); historical British politicians have never conspired here and, so far, no Royals have partied here (we think).
+But, as we found when we visited shortly after it opened, that’s all part of the appeal – The Peninsula London offers something different.

 Rooms start at a cool $1,650 per night, but the amenities, service, location and in-room mod-cons all edge their way into making it worth every penny.
 If you have the cash, jump up to a suite for a touch more room – some have outdoor terraces.